raspberrypilearning/raspberry-pi-command/en/step_6.md

 Your command runs, but then the window closes, so you don't get to see the output.

 --- task ---
-To fix the problem , add a line to the **end** of your `welcome.sh` script so that it waits for a key press before exiting:
+To fix the problem, add a line to the **end** of your `welcome.sh` script so that it waits for a key press before exiting:

 ```bash
 read -n 1